jmfernandes/robin_stocks/README.rst

 how to generate API keys for TD Ameritrade and how to use the API, go to the `TDA Documentation`_.

-For a complete list of all Gemini API functions and what the different parameters mean, go to `robin-stocks.com Gemeni Page <http://www.robin-stocks.com/en/latest/gemini.html>`_.
+For a complete list of all Gemini API functions and what the different parameters mean, go to `robin-stocks.com Gemini Page <http://www.robin-stocks.com/en/latest/gemini.html>`_.
 For detailed instructions on how to generate API keys for Gemini and how to use both the private and public API, go to the `Gemini Documentation`_.

 .. _Robinhood Documentation: Robinhood.rst